sarciszewski/php-future/README.md

 This library backports some new features into old versions of PHP.

-This **MIT Licensed** project is produced and maintained by [Resonant Core](https://resonantcore.net) for the good of the PHP developer community.
+This **MIT Licensed** project is produced and maintained for the good of the PHP developer community.

 ## WARNING ABOUT APPLICATION SECURITY